Ballyragget: Toponymy

 The name 'Ragget' is Anglo-Norman in origin, and denotes a once-prominent Norman landowner Richard le Ragget who held these lands in the early part of the 13th century.

 Older names of the settlement include Donoughmore (or Donaghmore; Domhnach Mór "large church") and the even more ancient Tullabarry (Tualach Bare) - the name of a Celtic or possibly pre-Celtic tribe which held their seat in the vicinity.
 There is some debate as to the meaning of Donoughmore.
 The very first issue of the Journal of the Kilkenny Archaeological Society (January 1948), which has an article about Ballyragget and its environs, states a belief that Domhnach Mór means "big Sunday" and relates to the fact that thousands of people congregated at the now ruined church in Donoughmore for its opening on a Sunday and the name stuck.

 History

 The settlement of Ballyragget originally formed at a fording-point on the River Nore at this location.
 Originally named after the 13th century Anglo-Norman landowner Richard le Ragget, Ballyragget was later held by Mountgarret family.
-The town is dominated by a large medieval keep (known as Ballyragget Castle) and its adjoining walls.
-This tower dates to the late 15th century, and contains a late 16th century inscribed stone which commemorates Edmund Butler, 2nd Viscount Mountgarret.
+The town is dominated by a large medieval keep (known as Ballyragget Castle).
+It is five storeys in height and surrounded by a court or bawn which has round defensive towers in each of four corners.
+A moat originally surrounded the keep and bawn, but now this can only be seen outside the north wall.
+This tower was renovated in the late 15th century, and contains a late 16th century inscribed stone which commemorates Edmund Butler, 2nd Viscount Mountgarret.

-Much of the town streetscape was laid out around the town's square in the mid-17th century.
+Much of the town streetscape was laid out by George Butler and his grandson Robert Butler around the town's square in the mid-17th century.
 A large mid 19th-century Catholic church sits on a rise overlooking the town's central square.